dennisss/p2pframe/README.md

 * "make bin/testapp" will build an included test that simply uses p2pserver/p2pclient to send data to itself in order to make sure that the code works

+* "make bin/testchat" will build a test app that can be used with the framework to do simple chat between a client and server computer.
+Note: both ends of the program must be running on different computers with different IPs

 (Proposed) Technical Details
 ----------------------------